data-88e/fa25/policies.md

 ## Labs

-The weekly sessions will consist generally of two portions: a lecture-based portion in which the concepts of the week are laid out, and a lab-based portion in which the concepts are applied in a small-group setting.
+The weekly sessions will consist generally of two portions: a lecture-based portion in which the concepts of the week are laid out, and a lab-based portion in which we walk through Jupyter notebooks interactively.

 We do not expect you to complete the lab in class; you are responsible for the completion of the lab in your own time and will take the place of homework assignments. **Labs will be graded on accuracy and not just completion.**